Strengthening rights and participation under mental capacity law

 Along with Professor Phil Fennell and Dr Julie Doughty, with funding from the Nuffield Foundation, she also examined the Court of Protection, which adjudicates on questions of capacity and best interests.

 Her research around the deprivation of liberty safeguards started to gather momentum.
-She was contacted by a woman who knew of somebody who'd been locked up in a terrible care home and her mother - who was in her 80s - was trying to get her out using the deprivation of liberty safeguards.
-Dr Series gave them information about what they could do and helped to find them a lawyer.
-She says, “To thank me she took me out for dinner, and we were talking about how terrible the system is and she turned to me and said, 'Well, what are you doing about it?'
+She was contacted by a woman who knew of somebody who had been locked up in a terrible care home, and her mother – who was in her 80s – was trying to get her out using the deprivation of liberty safeguards.
+Dr Series gave them information about what they could do, and helped to find them a lawyer.
+She says, “To thank me, she took me out for dinner, and we were talking about how terrible the system is, and she turned to me and said, ‘Well, what are you doing about it?’.
 That was the real turning point for me, and I decided I was going to do something about it.”

 The inquiry cited the research of Dr Series and Professor Phil Fennell.
 On the deprivation of liberty safeguards, it recommended that the government rip up the law and start again.
 The government asked the Law Commission to review the law, and it drew from the research findings on problems with the Court of Protection in its consultation paper.

-It concluded that the existing system was failing to deliver effective rights of appeal, leading to its recommendations to reform the DoLS.
+It concluded that the existing system was failing to deliver effective rights of appeal, leading to its recommendations to reform the deprivation of liberty safeguards.
 The Law Commission then proposed a new framework, the Liberty Protection Safeguards.
 However, when these were adapted by the UK government and included in the Mental Capacity (Amendment) Bill [HL] 2018, it reduced the protection for individuals that the Law Commission had recommended.

 A two-pronged approach

-These “fantastic briefings”, as described in House of Lords debates on the Mental Capacity Amendment Act, were used to understand, scrutinise, and amend the complex Bill in a tight timeframe.
-They were also used and reproduced and cited by the Joint Committee on Human Rights.
+These ‘fantastic briefings’, as described in House of Lords debates on the Mental Capacity Amendment Act, were used to understand, scrutinise, and amend the complex Bill in a tight timeframe.
+They were also used, reproduced, and cited by the Joint Committee on Human Rights.